Pink-Crab/PinkCrab-Plugin-Framework-Docs/index.md

 * **Ajax** Ajax calls are an integral part of most Wordpress projects and can be verbose to create every time.
 This module allows you to create simple and PSR7 compliant Ajax calls using WP_Ajax (Read more)
 * **BladeOne** - Out of the box we only offer a basic PHP based view engine, but this module allows the use of Blade via the BladeOne package, along with its BladeOne HTML module included.
 * **Hook_Subscriber** - Sometimes creating entire Controllers is a bit excessive, especially if you only want to trigger on a single action.
 The Hook_Subscriber modules allows you to create single subscribers with the ability to delay the registration of callbacks to specific actions.
 (Read more)

-* **Collection** A class based Collection for making working with arrays/lists cleaner.
-Comes with the ability to create simple typed collections.
-[Read the Docs](libs/Collection/README.md) ∣ [View on GitHub](https://github.com/Pink-Crab/Collection)
+* **Admin_Menu** - This small module allows for the creation of OOP menu pages and groups.
+With ease of enqueueing and triggering pre-load actions.
+Can be used with BladeOne to create Blade driven templates.

 ## License